veelckoo/MTGOBOT/README.txt

 step4: go to the /pricelist folder and edit the packs.txt and cards.txt file to create your pricelist
 step5: right click and edit the ini.py file in the root directory of the app, and read through settings carefully and set them

+*****************
+Latest News:*****
+*****************

+This Magic Online Trading Bot was created  by Raymond Cheung.
+I can be contacted at darkray16@yahoo.com.

+My username on Magic Online is darkray16 .
+If you're online and see me on, send me a a challenge, I play all formats and would enjoy playing with a follow Github member.

+Currently, I am adding support for plugins.
+The method through which I am doing this is taken from Django's Signal class and signal structure.
+It's similar to event hooking in Wordpress.
+A full guide will come later when I have the signaling system fully working.
+Hopefully this will lead to others being able to develop plugins for the bot.

+I am also working on add more support for using inventory databases besides .txt files.

 ***************
 Message: ******